castorini/MP-CNN-Torch/README.md

 This tool can be used to measure semantic similarity given any two pieces of texts.

-This repo contains the implementation of a convolutional neural network based model for comparing two sentences that uses a multiplicity of perspectives.
-Our model does not require external resources such as WordNet or parsers, but can still achieve highly competitive performance, as measured on 3 public datasets (SICK, MSRVID, and MSRP).
+This repo contains the implementation of a convolutional neural network based model for comparing two sentences.
+Our model does not require external resources such as WordNet or parsers, and can still achieve highly competitive performance as measured on 3 public datasets (SICK, MSRVID, and MSRP).

 For more details, please refer to our recent paper:
 - ``Multi-Perspective Sentence Similarity Modeling with Convolutional Neural Networks``